rust-unofficial/patterns/functional/lenses.md

 Lenses
 ===========

 This is a pure functional concept that is not frequently used in Rust, because other idioms can achieve the same result.
-However, they have niche use cases, and exploring the concept may assist with other patterns, such as "visitors" and "callbacks".
+However, they have niche use cases, and exploring the concept may assist with understanding other patterns in Rust APIs, such as [visitors](../../patterns/behavioural/visitor.md) and "callbacks".
 In addition, async Rust may be considered somewhat "lens like" in many of the APIs that exist today.

 Basic Lenses: Like Rust Traits